Making an offer on a house is exciting but can also be extremely stressful.

 Knowing what to expect can help, though, so we’ve put together this in-depth guide to making an offer on a house, which includes:

-- Full details on how to make an offer and enter negotiations
+- Step-by-step instructions on how to make an offer and enter negotiations

 - Top tips for making an offer

 - Answers to common questions on making offers